Tre-Hi/Siege-Forecasting/README.md

 Siege Time Series.RmD: R Markdown file containing the code

 R Code and Output: Knitted markdown file containing the the code and output of the project

+Sieger Report: Summary of methodology, modeling, results and recommendations.